aminya/typescript-optimization/README.md

 Benchmarks are done inside Atom (using script package) and Webstorm.

+### Summary:
+- Traditional `for` loops are faster.
+- Don't call functions (or lookup arrays) in the head of `for` loop
+- Use Transformers/compilers to transform other types of `for` to traditional `for`
+- Define constant variables as constant

 ### Traditional `for` vs `for-of` vs `for-in`- Looping ovr Arrays

 - ES6 and above: traditional `for` is **faster** than `for-of`.
 Both are much faster than `for-in`.